The Monster Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: The Monster

-Quick Plot Summary: The Monster is a Comedy, Horror, Mystery film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1925, The Monster is a Comedy, Horror, Mystery film directed by Roland West.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Lon Chaney.

 Ending Explained: The Monster

-The final moments of The Monster reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Monster reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Monster?